 According to a January 2018 fact sheet published by the World Health Organization (WHO), nearly 800,000 people around the world die of suicide annually.
 In the United States, suicide, a preventable cause of death, is the 10th-leading cause of death.
 WHO recognizes suicide as a public health priority and says raising community awareness and breaking down taboos is key for countries to make suicide prevention effective.

 People who die by suicide are affected by various factors that lead to such a final decision.
 Suicidal behavior is complex and the reasons for it are not always clear.
-Risk factors that affect a person who is suicidal include the person’s age, gender, ethnicity, and others.
+Risk factors that affect a person who is suicidal include a person’s age, gender, ethnicity, and others.
 Other risk factors include:

 - Suicidal thoughts